 Hernia repair is a very common surgery with more than one million surgeries performed in the U.S. each year.
 Surgical mesh is the preferred choice for resolving both ventral (abdominal) and inguinal (groin) hernias.
 While a successful hernia mesh surgery can reduce recovery time and the risk of a hernia recurring, numerous patients have experienced complications.
 Ultimately, a defective hernia mesh can cause serious injuries that require additional surgery to repair or replace the mesh.
 If you have experienced complications as a result of defective hernia mesh, it is critically important to have proper legal representation.

-O’Connell & Aronowitz is a premier personal injury law firm serving clients in Albany, Latham, Saratoga and throughout upstate New York.
+O’Connell & Aronowitz is a premier personal injury law firm serving clients in Albany, Saratoga Springs and throughout upstate New York.
 Well-versed in product liability law, we have a well-earned reputation for helping our clients obtain just compensation.
 By filing a hernia mesh lawsuit, you may be able to recover damages for the harm you have endured.
 Knowing that being injured by a defective medical device is an overwhelming experience, we will offer you knowledge, compassion and the personal attention you deserve.